jrdeslippe/perfportsite/docs/perfport/libraries/index.md

 * [PETSc](https://www.mcs.anl.gov/petsc/) - PDE solvers

     - PETSc is much more like a framework, and often requires more extensive code changes to use efficiently

+## Benefits and Challenges

+### Benefits

+* Often encapsulate much of the computational intensity found in scientific codes
+* Can allow immediate portability under some circumstances
+* Performance becomes a task for library authors/maintainers

+### Challenges

+* Limited set of portable libraries at present
+* May not capture all the important/expensive tasks in a given code
+* Often require recasting data structures to match library requirements
+* Opaque interior threading models